opentracing-contrib/java-opentracing-walkthrough/README.md

 zipkin.reporter_port=9411
 ```

+Note that the all-in-one docker image presents the Zipkin UI at [localhost:9411](http://localhost:9411/).

 #### LightStep

-If you have access to LightStep, you will need your access token.
+If you have access to [LightStep](https://app.lightstep.com]), you will need your access token.
 Add the following to `microdonuts/tracer_config.properties`:

 ```properties
 tracer=lightstep